groonga/groonga/doc/source/reference/suggest/completion.rst

 Cooccurrence search uses learned data.
 They are based on query logs, access logs and so on.
-To create learned data, groonga needs user input sequence with time stamp and user submit input with time stamp.
+To create learned data, Groonga needs user input sequence with time stamp and user submit input with time stamp.

 For example, an user wants to search by "engine".
 The user